hashicorp/terraform-provider-azurerm/website/docs/r/resource_group.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to the arguments above, the following attributes are exported:

 * `id` - The resource group ID.

-* `name` - The name of the resource group.

 ## Import